MurakamiKennzo/rxjs-react/README.md

 Thanks for [André Staltz](https://github.com/staltz) and his [@cycle/react](https://github.com/cyclejs/react), I get many inspirations.

-Think React is the outside world, you do pure thing only in your code, and let React do dirty thing for you.
+Think React is the outside world, you do pure things only in your code, and let React do dirty things for you.
 Just declare your input stream and output stream, and everything is ok.
 It's some special driver in [Cycle.js](https://github.com/cyclejs/cyclejs).

 ## Usage

 ### For static web page

-I build an example in the / path, if you run the app, you will see 'hello world'.
+I code an example in the / path, if you run the app, you will see 'hello world'.

 ```ts
 /** @jsx createRxReactElement */